Capturing Your Sailing Activities

 - Test it out on your next sail

-Once you've selected and set up your recording method, you're ready to move on to making the most of your data with effective note-taking techniques.
+Once you've selected and set up your recording method, you're ready to create or join a group so you can share data and compare with other sailors.